Today’s topics: plagues and pestilence running with spondylolisthesis

 Satan has been trying to ease that pretty garland of Flax around my neck again lately.
-As I watched the coverage of the Coronavirus crisis and checked in with Facebook friends recently, I had an eye-opening experience.
+But, as I watched the coverage of the Coronavirus crisis and checked in with Facebook friends recently, I had an eye-opening experience.

-For several days following the Utah earthquake, I was a little shaken up (literally as well as figuratively) and I spent WAY too much time obsessing over current events.
-Stressed and depressed after several hours of browsing my Facebook feed early one morning, I ran across this innocuous little post:
+For several days following the Utah earthquake, I was shaken up (literally as well as figuratively), and I spent WAY too much time obsessing over current events.
+Then, stressed and depressed after several hours of browsing my Facebook feed early one morning, I ran across this innocuous little post:

-I have not had a drink in over 2 years.
-Nor have I kept a “stash” of liquor in the house for at least 6 years.
-But without even thinking about it, this simple little Facebook post sent me into a total tail-spin.
-My first thought was “OMG!!
+I have not had a drink in over two years.
+Nor have I kept a “stash” of liquor in the house for at least six years.
+But without even thinking about it, this simple little Facebook post sent me into a total tail spin.
+My first thought was, “OMG!!
 How am I going to get my rum??!”

-Never mind the fact that this news was from Colorado and I’m living in Utah…for at least a few seconds, that old sense of panic for “the chase” was back in full force.
-Of course, I quickly realized my error and my thoughts immediately changed to “OMG!!
-My poor alcoholic friends in Denver… they’re feeling what I just went through.”
+Never mind that this news was from Colorado, and I’m living in Utah…for at least a few seconds, that old sense of panic for “the chase” was back in full force.
+But, of course, I quickly realized my error, and my thoughts immediately changed to “OMG!!
+My poor alcoholic friends in Denver feel what I just went through.”

-Experiences like this give me great insight as to how Christ’s atonement works and how he looks at us with longing and brotherly love when we slip and fall!
+Experiences like this give me great insight into how Christ’s atonement works and how he looks at us with longing and brotherly love when we slip and fall!

 Where the rubber meets the road…

 This brief experience was a wake-up call for me.
-In the last 30 days, we’ve been cast into daily events that are far beyond our previous life experiences.
-Each of us feels emotions and uncertainty that we’re not accustomed to.
+In the last 30 days, we’ve been cast into daily events far beyond our previous life experiences.
+As a result, we feel emotions and uncertainty that we’re not accustomed to.
 As addicts, these feelings severely impair our ability to cope with life.
-Slips and relapses become far more likely.
+As a result, slips and relapses become far more likely.

-My fellow-addicts: what can we do to stay strong and sober in spite of our surroundings?
-And care-givers, what can you do to help your addicted loved-ones cope with these tenuous times?
+My fellow addicts: what can we do to stay strong and sober despite our surroundings?
+And caregivers, what can you do to help your addicted loved ones cope with these tenuous times?

 Physical Distancing, not “Social Distancing” or “Spiritual Distancing”

 Whoever coined the phrase “Social Distancing” got it all wrong.
-Although keeping our distance from others is the best way to slow the spread of COVID-19, the act of self-isolation is LOADED with stressors and triggers.
+Although keeping our distance from others is the best way to slow the spread of COVID-19, self-isolation is LOADED with stressors and triggers.

 For many addicts (including me), self-isolation is how our addiction manifests itself.
-As with many LDS addicts, I was a “closet drunk”.
-I’d white-knuckle my way through the day and then I’d go home, hide in my “man-cave”, and drink heavily.
-Being alone is a huge trigger for me, so SOCIAL distancing is not a good choice.
+As with many LDS addicts, I was a “closet drunk.”
+I’d white-knuckle my way through the day, and then I’d go home, hide in my “man cave,” and drink heavily.
+Being alone is a massive trigger for me, so SOCIAL distancing is not a good choice.